Ovarian Cancer Awareness Month and Teal Ribbon Day

 Both germ cell and sex-cord stromal cell ovarian cancers respond well to treatment and are often curable.
 If either of these cancers affect only one ovary, it may be possible for younger women to have children after treatment.

-Each year in February Ovarian Cancer Australia runs a national Ovarian Cancer Awareness Month campaign to highlight the symptoms of ovarian cancer and to raise funds for our programs.
+Each year in February Ovarian Cancer Australia runs a national Ovarian Cancer Awareness campaign to highlight the symptoms of ovarian cancer and to raise funds for their programs.

 For more information, visit the Ovarian Cancer Australia Website